 Christ's life that we celebrated on 1 January (from 25 December to 1

-There are few private devotions associated with this day, though the blessing
+There are few private devotions associated with this day, though the

-privately), and consecration of the family to the Holy
+(even if just privately), and consecration of the family to the Holy

 to the Holy Family

 O Jesus, our most loving Redeemer, who having come to enlighten the

 part of Thy life in humility and subjection to Mary and Joseph in the

 poor home of Nazareth, thus sanctifying the Family that was to be an

 example for all Christian families, graciously receive our family as it

 guard us and establish amongst us Thy holy fear, true peace and concord

 in Christian love: in order that by living according to the divine

 attain to eternal happiness.

-Mary, dear Mother of Jesus and Mother of us, by the kindly intercession make
+Mary, dear Mother of Jesus and Mother of us, by the kindly intercession

-us His graces and blessings.
+obtain for us His graces and blessings.

-O Saint Joseph, most holy Guardian of Jesus and Mary, help us by thy prayers
+O Saint Joseph, most holy Guardian of Jesus and Mary, help us by thy

-our divine Savior Jesus, together with Mary and thee,
+enabled to praise our divine Savior Jesus, together with Mary and thee,

 Say an Our Father, Hail Mary and Glory be three times.